-Q: What risks should I consider in deciding whether to vote in favor of the Merger?
+0: What risks should I conside er in deciding whether to vote in favor of th e Merger?
+U: W Hat Fisks should I collside er in aeciaing whether i to vote in lavor of th e Merger:

-A: You should carefully review the section of this proxy statement/prospectus/information statement titled "Risk Factors" beginning on page 46, which sets forth certain risks and uncertainties related to the Merger, risks and uncertainties to which the combined company's business will be subject, and risks and uncertainties to which each of Precision and Helomics, as an independent company, is subject.
+A: You should carefully review the section of this proxy statement/prospectus/information statement titled "Risk Factors" beginning on page [], which sets forth certain risks and uncertainties related to the Merger, risks and uncertainties to which the combined company's business will be subject, and risks and uncertainties to which each of Precision and Helomics, as an independent company, is subject.